 Spectacular views from Monte Titano, San Marino

 Considering that the aforementioned Rocca Guaita fortress is situated on the ridge of Monte Titano, it makes sense to explore the mountain itself while you’re in the area.
-But even if you have no desire to visit and explore the fortress(es) adorning Mount Titano, scaling the mountain is still one of the best things to do in San Marino for the endless views of everything around.
+But even if you do not want to visit and explore the fortress(es) adorning Mount Titano, scaling the mountain is still one of the best things to do in San Marino for the endless views of everything.

 As the highest point anywhere for miles, the top of Monte Titano allows visitors to see San Marino and the surrounding areas like nowhere else nearby.
 Depending on the weather during your trip, you can see clear across the entire Adriatic Sea.
 Just peer out over the area from the top of Monte Titano and see as far as your eyes can see.
 Talk about endless views!

 But the views of the surrounding area are not the only things that Monte Titano and Rocca Cesta have to offer.
-This fortress also contains a museum rich with the history of the surrounding area that’s worth checking out.
+This fortress also contains a museum rich with the surrounding area’s history that’s worth checking out.
 It is also closed to several accommodations in San Marino.
 This area is so rich with history that all three fortresses, Monte Titano, and San Marino, are all considered a UNESCO World Heritage Site.

 Piazza della Liberta and Palazzo Pubblico — Best for Social Gathering